metucclub/dmoj-playbook/README.md

 You need [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) first(duh).

-There are two files to tweak before running:

-- `hosts`: State your webserver and judges' IPs or hostnames here.
-Hostvars should be specified for judges, in the form of `10.5.6.7 judge_name=dummy`.
-- `_vars.yml`: This file has two `var`s.
+Tweak the `hosts` file before running:
 - `webserver_internal_ip` is the IP address the DMOJ bridge daemon should listen on.
 If the webserver is on the same machine with the judge, this is `127.0.0.1`.
 Otherwise you would want to configure an internal network containing the webserver and the judges and point `webserver_internal_ip` to the webserver's address on that network.
 - `server_name` defines the `server_name` directive for Nginx and the single item in `ALLOWED_HOSTS` for Django.
+- Rest of the file: State your webserver and judges' IPs or hostnames here.
+Hostvars should be specified for judges, in the form of `10.5.6.7 judge_name=dummy`.

 Run with `ansible-playbook -i hosts all.yml`.